 Membership provides opportunities to become involved in the operation of the Foundation and, where possible, to assist The Glennie School in achieving its strategic goals.

-Membership of the Foundation is open to anyone wishing to support the aims and objects of the Company with a range of membership levels available.
+Membership of the Foundation is open to anyone wishing to support the aims and objectives of the Company with a range of membership levels available.
 These include giving financial assistance or experience, expertise and advice to identify potential support and opportunities to advance the Foundation’s fundraising efforts.

 Members will receive public recognition if they wish, receive special invitations to School events and receive a donor badge and membership certificate.